tomcam/py4webcasts/docs/how-install-source-pythonanywhere.md

 ## Change your site's working directory

+* Return to your PythonAnywhere tab.

 * From the **Dashboard  Consoles  Files  Web  Tasks  Databases** navigation menu choose **Web**.

 * Scroll down to the section headed **Code**, which shows **Source Code**, **Working Directory**, and other information.

 ### Make your py4web folder both the source code and working directory

 * Click the URL next to **Source Code**.
 It is made editable.
 Make sure the end contains your URL followed by `/py4web`.
-Replace `XXX` in the following example with your project URL:
+Replace `username` in the following example with your PythonAnywhere username:

 /home/XXX/py4web